 It’s starting to look a lot like Christmas!

-When I think of Christmas; family, sleigh bells, cookies, stockings and presents pop right into my head.
+Family, sleigh bells, cookies, stockings and presents – these are some of the things that pop right into my head when I think of Christmas.
 It’s the time of the year to be jolly and bright.
 Spreading the Christmas cheer all around, and showing love to one another.